microsoft/vscode-azureapicenter/README.md

 ## Notice/Known Issues

 - VS Code Insiders (version after 2024-01-19) is required to use the `@apicenter` agent with GitHub Copilot Chat.
-- Contents in VS Code workspace are not send to GitHub Copilot.
+- Contents in VS Code workspace are not sent to GitHub Copilot.
-- When the content of single spec is very large, `@apicenter` agent may fail as it reach token limit of GitHub Copilot LLM.
+- When the content of single spec is very large, `@apicenter` agent may fail as it reaches token limit of GitHub Copilot LLM.
-- When selected Azure Subscriptions is over 10 (or more), `@apicenter` agent may fail as it reach call limit of Azure REST APIs.
+- When the number of selected Azure Subscription is larger then 10, `@apicenter` agent may fail as it reaches call limit of Azure REST APIs.

 ## Telemetry